devdanzin/cpython_fusil_report/cpython_report.md

 Exploring the integration of lightweight coverage feedback for post-campaign analysis could also help identify under-fuzzed areas and inform generator improvements.

+Refining the overall fuzzing process and leveraging community knowledge can lead to greater efficiency and effectiveness.
+For that, engaging with the CPython and broader fuzzing communities to actively solicit input on novel fuzzing techniques or input generation strategies that align with fusil's generative approach will also be valuable.

 -------------
 ## 7. Appendix